Principles of Mass Spectrometry in Quantification

 Applications

-MS quantification finds applications in various areas:
+MS quantification is applied in various areas:

 - Pharmaceuticals: Determining drug concentrations in biological samples for therapeutic drug monitoring or pharmacokinetic studies.